tomverchere/tomvercheremm/_hobbies/videoanalysis.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/mUPhuWTvI1E?si=QYEc5rU__6IWDDaM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+I identified 4 frames in the video.
+The first one being the start of the jump, with the arm swing and the player at his lowest knee angle prior to taking off.
+The second one is right before contact with the ball, where the player extends his back to increase his power.
+In the third still, the player  makes great contact with the ball at the peak of his jump.
+The fourth frame is comprised of the player landing.
+He lands on one foot, which is riskier over time in terms of injuries.
+Still, this is an amazing jump serve by Micah Stahl.

 I ran into some issues trying to embed the Dartfish video, as I could not publish the video on Dartfish since the class' channel had expired.
 I had to embed it as a youtube video instead.